 The Bridges Educator Site also includes a curated collection of games, books, videos, and other resources mapped to each Bridges unit.
 This collection makes use of the many excellent, often free, resources available to enhance student learning.

 Comprehensive support includes background articles, blog postings, and access to curriculum specialists.

 Student books include instructions, worksheets, and record sheets for independent practice, and homework.
-All books are included in electronic form as part of the Bridges Educators Site, allowing teachers to print pages as needed.
-While the content of student books is required, the purchase of pre-printed consumable copies are also available for purchase.
+All books are included in PDF form as part of the Bridges Educators Site, allowing teachers to print pages as needed.
+While the content of student books is required, the purchase of pre-printed consumable copies is optional.
 (Color covers, black and white pages).
 Also available in Spanish.

 The Bridges Student Book supports participation in whole-group investigations and games.

 The Number Corner Student Book presents opportunities for independent practice and engagement with the skills and concepts covered in the daily workouts.

 Home Connections—family-friendly assignments that include games and activities as well as worksheets for students to complete independently—offer another source of practice and reinforcement.